Genetics of obesity: Specific genetic mechanisms

 Some studies have focused upon inheritance patterns without focusing upon specific genes.
-One study found that 80% of the offspring of two obese parents were obese, in contrast to less than 10% of the offspring of two parents who were of normal weight.
+One study found that 80% of the offspring of two obese parents were obese.
+In contrast, less than 10% of offspring of two parents who were of normal weight were obese.

 The thrifty gene hypothesis postulates that due to dietary scarcity during human evolution people are prone to obesity.
 Their ability to take advantage of rare periods of abundance by storing energy as fat would be advantageous during times of varying food availability, and individuals with greater adipose reserves would more likely survive famine.
 This tendency to store fat, however, would be maladaptive in societies with stable food supplies.
 This is the presumed reason that Pima Native Americans, who evolved in a desert ecosystem, developed some of the highest rates of obesity when exposed to a Western lifestyle.
+Emerging research suggests that genetic factors may contribute to the common phenomenon of weight regain after weight loss, known as yo-yo dieting.
+These genetic influences can affect metabolic rate and appetite regulation, making sustained weight loss challenging for some individuals.

 Numerous studies of laboratory rodents provide strong evidence that genetics play an important role in obesity.

 The risk of obesity is determined by not only specific genotypes but also gene-gene interactions.
 However, there are still challenges associated with detecting gene-gene interactions for obesity.

+Monogenic and syndromic obesity

+Monogenic obesity results from single-gene mutations that disrupt the body's ability to regulate weight.
+These cases are rare but often lead to severe early-onset obesity.
+Studies have identified mutations in genes such as LEP (leptin), LEPR(leptin receptor), MC4R (melanocortin 4 receptor), and POMC (pro-opiomelanocortin), which play crucial roles in appetite regulation and energy balance.
+Syndromic obesity, a subset of monogenic obesity, is associated with additional developmental and endocrine abnormalities, as seen in conditions like Prader-Willi and Bardet-Biedl syndromes.
+Research suggests that these rare forms of genetic obesity may be more prevalent in severely obese children than previously estimated due to limited genetic screening availability.

+Polygenic obesity

+Polygenic obesity results from the combined effect of multiple genes that individually exert a small influence on body weight.
+Genome-wide association studies (GWAS) have identified numerous loci associated with obesity susceptibility, including the FTO(fat mass and obesity-associated) and MC4R genes.
+These genes are involved in processes such as appetite regulation, lipid metabolism, and energy homeostasis.
+Genetic variants in these loci interact with lifestyle factors, influencing an individual's likelihood of developing obesity.